 Nationals and foreigners allowed entry must quarantine for 14 days at home or at a hotel at their own cost.
 You will need to demonstrate your residence/hotel meets the requirements to spend the fortnight.

 Be aware that you may be asked by the government to register on the Tarassaud app (IOS/Android) and wear a tracking bracelet for the duration of the quarantine.

 Is Oman safe to visit during a pandemic?

-As of April 1, Oman has 160,018 confirmed COVID cases and 1,681 deaths caused by the virus.
-Daily case rates are quite stable and gradually decreasing.
-Therefore, Oman is relatively safe to visit during the pandemic.
+As of July 20, Oman has confirmed 289,042 COVID cases and 3,498 deaths caused by the virus.
+Daily case rates have jumped for the past weeks.